Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 7750 should be much faster than the GeForce 9600 GT 1GB overall. (explain)
+Memory BandwidthIn theory, the Radeon HD 7750 should perform a lot faster than the GeForce 9600 GT 1GB overall. (explain)

-Texel RateThe Radeon HD 7750 should be a lot (approximately 23%) more effective at anisotropic filtering than the GeForce 9600 GT 1GB. (explain)
+Texel RateThe Radeon HD 7750 is quite a bit (more or less 23%) better at anisotropic filtering than the GeForce 9600 GT 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison